Chelsea Collaborative food distribution

 Who is Involved in Making a Funding Decision?

 The Safety Net Grants team uses a version of participatory grantmaking—the practice of centering affected communities in grant-making decisions by giving them the power to decide which organizations to fund.
-We use a mixture of staff and community reviewers to guide our decision making process and final grant decisions are approved by our board.
+We started by using a mixture of staff and community reviewers to guide our decision-making process and final grant decisions are approved by our board.
+Now Safety Net Grant applications are reviewed in a 100% community-led process.
 Community reviewers represent a diverse group of nonprofit leaders in Greater Boston and are responsible for the final grant recommendations for the program.
-Staff at the Boston Foundation participate in the prescreen round of grant making.
 The goal is to deepen this practice over the next several rounds.